Guordek/ProjectManager/README.md

 ## License

-This project is licensed under the Apache License
+This project is licensed under the Apache License - see the [LICENSE.md](https://github.com/Guordek/ProjectManager/blob/master/LICENSE) file for details